nga-pham/phonebook-viettalent/README.md

 - Edit a contact.
 - Delete a contact.
-- Find a contact by name or mobile/phone number.
+- Find a contact by name or mobile/phone number:
+  - Cannot reset the list if search query is empty.
 - Add new contact:
   - Cannot choose avatar from computer.
   - Cannot add more mobile/phone number.